Data enrichment part II: determining the processes the data will support

-This is part two of our new blog series on data enrichment.
+This is part two of our new blog series on prospect data enrichment.
 Feel free to catch up if you missed the first post.

-Once you have clarity and priorities set for your high-level goals, next determine which specific business processes the data will support.
+Once you have clarity and priorities set for your high-level goals, next determine which specific business processes your prospect data enrichment will support.
 It’s tempting to just say, “The data must be all good.”
 The truth is that the perfect database doesn’t exist.
 Depending on how they develop and maintain their database, each data provider has strengths and weaknesses.
 By understanding precisely what aspects of the data are most important to you, you can maximize your success in finding the data provider that best fits your needs.
 Here are a few common examples:

 - Sales Prospecting Efficiency